Solvable Criterion for the Contextuality of any Prepare-and-Measure Scenario: Connections with generalized probabilistic theories

-The definition 1 in \cite{Spekkens19} (reproduced in \app~\cref{def:Simplex}) of simplex-embeddability applies only to tomographically complete generalized probabilistic theories: indeed, if the generalized probabilistic theory was not tomographically complete, the Spekkens' non-contextual model considered in \cite{Spekkens19} for such a theory would have to be formulated in a distinct fashion.
-In this \doc, such a generalized Spekkens' non-contextual model has been formulated in \cref{def:classicalmodel}.
-It turns out, however, that for tomographically complete generalized probabilistic theories, the classical model of this \doc{} and the classical model of \cite{Spekkens19} are actually equivalent, as proven in \app~\ref{app:connection}.
+The definition 1 in~\cite{Spekkens19} (reproduced in \app~\cref{def:Simplex}) of simplex-embeddability, which is formulated only for tomographically complete prepare-and-measure scenarios, turns out to yield a mathematically equivalent criterion to \unitsep{} when the latter is restricted to such tomographically complete prepare-and-measure scenarios (see \app~\ref{app:connection} for the proof):

-\begin{restatable}{prop}{PropSimplexImpliesClassical} Any tomographically complete generalized probabilistic theory $(\mathcal V,\Omega,\mathcal E)$ is simplex-embeddable in $d$ dimensions in the sense of definition 1 of \cite{Spekkens19}, if and only if the tomographically complete prepare-and-measure scenario $(\Omega,\mathcal E)$ admits a classical model in the sense of \cref{def:classicalmodel} (under the substitution (\ref{eq:GPTsubst})) with a discrete ontic space of finite cardinality $d$. \end{restatable}
+\begin{restatable}{prop}{PropSimplexImpliesClassical} Any tomographically complete generalized probabilistic theory $(\mathcal V,\Omega,\mathcal E)$ is simplex-embeddable in $d$ dimensions in the sense of definition 1 of~\cite{Spekkens19}, if and only if the tomographically complete prepare-and-measure scenario $(\Omega,\mathcal E)$ admits \vgrSC{a classical}\vgr{an operationally noncontextual ontological} model in the sense of \cref{def:classicalmodel} (under the substitution \eqref{eq:GPTsubst}) with a discrete ontic space of finite cardinality $d$. \end{restatable}

 Now consider an arbitrary tomographically complete generalized probabilistic theory denoted $G:=(\mathcal V,\Omega,\mathcal E)$.
 Then, let $b(G)\in\mathbb N$ be such that if $G$ is simplex-embeddable, then it is also simplex-embeddable in at most $b(G)$ dimensions.
-It was asked in \cite{Spekkens19} whether there existed such a bound. \Cref{prop:SimplexImpliesClassical} proves as a corollary the existence of this bound:
+It was asked in~\cite{Spekkens19} whether there existed such a bound. \Cref{prop:SimplexImpliesClassical} proves as a corollary the existence of this bound:

 \begin{restatable}{corollary}{CorollaryDimSimplex} For any tomographically complete generalized probabilistic theory $G= (\mathcal V, \Omega, \mathcal E)$ for which there exists $d\in\mathbb N$ such that $G$ is simplex-embeddable in $d$ dimensions, it holds that $G$ is also simplex-embeddable in $d_{\textup{min}}\in\mathbb N$ dimensions with